Boisier/HUB/README.md

 ## Setting up the network folder

-Every network folder needs to have at list two files on its root :
+Every network folder needs to have at least three files on its root.
+Those three files *WILL* be called by HUB.

 ### master.php